-It frankly bored me, to be honest.
-The instructor speaks with such a dull and monotone voice that it became difficult to keep paying attention.
+It frankly bored me.
+The instructor speaks with such a dull and monotone voice that it is difficult to keep paying attention.

 So, I had a camera and the basic notions of photography.
 I was just missing a place where to put my photos and a way to edit them.

-After some research, I ended up choosing between two popular sites in the Internet:
+After some research, I ended up choosing between two popular sites on the Internet: